- Heritage Trail Driving Tour

 Seward Johnson’s sculptures have been turning heads and causing conversation for nearly fifty years.
 For four months in 2017 only (May 30 – October 20), the communities of Bristol, Elkhart, Goshen, Middlebury, Nappanee and Wakarusa will be the site of the largest and most significant exhibit of Johnson’s work – outside of his personal retrospective – in the world.

+In celebration of the Quilt Gardens‘ 10th anniversary, the gardens welcome special guests!
+Gracing the gardens are life-sized Seward Johnson sculptures.
 This public art exhibition will present 56 stunningly realistic life-size bronze sculptures in the distinctive downtowns and at Quilt Garden locations.

 The festive atmosphere will all be topped off – literally – by the monumental-scale sculpture titled God Bless America.
 Johnson’s interpretation of the well-known Grant Wood painting, American Gothic – at 25-feet-tall – will tower over downtown Elkhart’s Central Park.